-Western writers and critics use the word 'moral' for mystical and spiritual.
-In the Aurobindonian context, it is an experience of a spiritual emotion because spirituality is individualistic and private.
-It has nothing to do with right or wrong, moral or immoral; dos and don'ts.
-Despite his spiritual experiences, Thoreau is sometimes moral and uses prescriptive language.
-For example, in "Higher Laws," he differentiates virtue and vices, purity and impurity, and defines chastity.
+The western writers and critics mostly use the word 'moral' for mystical and spiritual.
+In the Aurobindonian context, it is an experience of a spiritual emotion because spirituality is individualistic and private too.
+It has nothing to do with right or wrong; moral or immoral; dos and don'ts.
+Despite his spiritual experiences, at times, Thoreau is moral and uses prescriptive language.
+For example, in "Higher Laws", he differentiates virtue and vices, purity and impurity and defines chastity.
 As a reader, one can notice the moral tone in his delineation, as if he is sermonising.
-Alfred I. Tauber, in the introduction to his book, Henry David Thoreau and the Moral Agency, says that Thoreau's moral vision is extended to value or ethical sense (Tauber 2001: 5-6).
+Alfred I. Tauber in the introduction to his book, Henry David Thoreau and the Moral Agency, says that Thoreau's moral vision is extended to value or ethical sense (Tauber 2001: 5-6).
 Sri Aurobindo's realisation is experiential, which ends in a feeling of cosmic consciousness.
-This metaphor of cosmic consciousness is linked with his doctrine of evolution.
-In "The Miracle of Birth, he writes, "Evolving from the worm into the god" (Aurobindo 2009: 615).
-As an evolutionary thinker, he believes in an ascent to higher consciousness.
+Other than the Vedic scriptures, Tagore and Whitman, the metaphor of cosmic consciousness is rarely found in literature.
+This metaphor of cosmic consciousness is linked up with his doctrine of evolution too.
+In "The Miracle of Birth, he writes "Evolving from the worm into the god" (Aurobindo 2009: 615).
+As an evolutionary thinker, he believes in an ascent to a higher consciousness.
 That is possible if we expand our egoistic self to embrace all.
-Nature helps us in this process of ascent, and one experiences absolute harmony with all.
-His sonnet, "The Divine Hearing," is an example summing up the Aurobindonian kind of ecospirituality, which is purely an intuitive experience of oneness:
+Nature helps us in this process of ascent and one experiences an absolute harmony or unity with all.
+His sonnet "The Divine Hearing", is an examplesumming up the Aurobindonian kind of ecospirituality, which is purely an intuitive experience of oneness.